pistolPeterson/ApartmentAudioRework/README.md

 Information coming soon.
 Im trying to see if I can make a seperate branch with only the unity project and the specific soundbanks so you dont have to use the WWise software

 ## For playtesters
-Link will be here once I have a good demo in place
+Link will be here for a build of the game once I have a good demo in place

 # Visuals
 Coming soon